bobjiang/tokenscript/README.md

 ## Join us on Discord

-Click here and join [TokenScript Discord](https://discord.gg/bTw8Maz6ma) , to meet the community and learn more about how you can engage."
+Click here and join [TokenScript Discord](https://discord.gg/bTw8Maz6ma) , to meet the community and learn more about how you can engage.

 ## License